The Dean of Students

 Campus Alert System

-Sign up for text and email alerts after logging in to the student record system.
+Sign up for text and email alerts after logging in to the campus portal, under the IT tab. -

 Counseling Services